 Good question.
 Generally speaking you should be eating a fairly high protein diet.
 A good rule of thumb is 0.8-1 gram of protein per pound of bodyweight.
 If you’re very obese, you could go a bit lower.
 If you’re very thin, you might want to go a little higher.

 You’re going to get the most out of Starting Strength if you’re in a caloric surplus.
 Building muscle is an anabolic process.
 Losing fat is a catabolic process.
 Your body doesn’t like to do both at the same time.
 (You can for a limited time if you’re starting out obese.)

 When talking to skinny young men, the founder Mark Rippetoe’s advice is to eat 4500-5000 calories a day for the first month or two and don’t worry about getting fat.
 Once you’re strong, it will be easy to lose the extra weight.
-If I were younger, I’d follow this advice myself.
-But since I’m an old man, I make do with a small caloric surplus of about 300-500 calories per day.
+Personally, I prefer a much more moderate approach, with a small caloric surplus of about 250 – 350 calories per day.
 (You can estimate your maintenance as 15 x your bodweight in pounds.
 If you’re inactive, then use 14 x bodyweight.)